ANUSA stats at a glance - 2021-22

-- 11,000 students access ANUSA services and support via the MSL System
+- 11,000 undergraduate students access ANUSA services and support via the MSL System

-- 148 student clubs and societies use the ANUSA website to manage members and promote activities
+- 150 student clubs use the ANUSA website to manage members and promote activities

-- 2,146 grant applications made by ANUSA student groups to date
+- 565 grant applications made by ANUSA student groups

-- 1.3 million targeted messages sent in 2020 to promote activities, support services and student voice opportunities to ANUSA members
+- 1.2 million targeted messages sent to promote activities, support services and student voice opportunities

 A digital transformation